rjfranssen/rjfranssen.github.io/content/links/list/index.md

 weight: 5
 ---

 Sources I like to use when looking for data or for researching/sharing geographic & statistical concepts.
-I'm fully aware that googling is normally a faster route to answering questions, but these are the sites that I leave open in Chrome for months at a time.
+I'm fully aware that googling is faster than scrolling through this ridiculous list, but it makes me feel better about closing Chrome tabs at the end of the day.

 ### Blogdown & Hugo